-Vape pens are easy to use and transport.
-They produce minimal smoke and help maintain a low profile.
+Vape pens are easy to use and transport and they produce minimal smoke and help maintain a low profile.
 However, some vaping products use propylene glycol as a solvent.
-Burned at high temperatures, propylene glycol can degrade into formaldehyde.
+Propylene glycol can degrade into formaldehyde when burned at high temperatures.

 Inhaling formaldehyde can irritate your nose and eyes and may increase the risk of asthma and cancer.

 Solve this problem by only purchasing vape products that use solvent-free oils.